JustineH/FaceForward/README.md

 * [Suggestions.randomizeSuggestions](../master/FaceForward/SuggestionsViewController.swift) = guidance or pick-me-ups based on largest emotion read from facial scan
 * [RadioStations.changeStation](../master/FaceForward/RadioPlayer.swift) = streaming radio stations from SHOUTcast

-## Get it on the App Store
-Coming soon to the App Store.
-Stay tuned!

 ## Contact
 If you have any questions, comments, or feedback, please send us an email: <faceforwardapp@gmail.com>.